Grace College & Seminary: Accreditation

 Grace Theological Seminary has separately been awarded accreditation by the Association of Theological Schools in the United States and Canada.

 In August 2022, the Grace Department of Engineering was accredited by the ABET Engineering Accreditation Commission (EAC).
 Since May 2021, the Grace program has granted the Bachelor of Science in Mechanical Engineering (BSME) degree.
 Grace Engineering operates in East Hall.

 Campus

 There are a total of 21 buildings on Grace College's campus.
 Eleven of these buildings are residence halls, with the Lancer lofts, the Lodge and Omega Hall being as the most recent additions.

 Student life

 College newspaper

-The college newspaper, The Sounding Board, is published biweekly.
+The student-led college newspaper, The Sounding Board, is published biweekly.

 Chapel

 Grace College students attend chapel sessions Tuesday, Thursday, and Friday mornings in the Manahan Orthopaedic Capital Center on campus.

+Intramurals

+Grace College offers intramural sports in both the fall and spring semesters, with their most popular being the "Beanie Bowl", an 11-on-11 flag football event between grade levels.

 Athletics

 The Grace athletic teams are the Lancers.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) since the 1981–82 academic year; which they were a member on a previous stint from 1959–60 to 1978–79.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) since the 1981–82 academic year; they were a member of the conference on a previous occasion from 1959–60 to 1978–79.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region of the Division I level.
 Across all sports, Grace has won one NAIA national championship (men's basketball), 10 NCCAA national championships, and 44 conference championships.

 Grace competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, bowling, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading and eSports.

+In August 2024, Grace become the first college in the United States to announce a uniform sponsorship deal across all levels of collegiate athletics.

+The college signed a three-year deal for Zimmer Biomet to have its logo on all of the colleges athletic uniforms.